oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 docker-compose stop nginx
 ```

-On the other hand the following files should have been created for you:
+Alternatively, the following files should have been created for you:

 * `merkle-tree.addr`.
 The public address of the Coordinator.
 * `coordinator.seed`.
 The seed of the coordinator.
 Keep it safe!
 * `node.seed`.
 The seed of the initial Hornet Bode.
 Keep it safe!
 * `snapshots/private-tangle/snapshot.csv` The initial Private Tangle snapshot.
 It contains just one IOTA address that is holding all IOTAs.

-If you browse to `http://localhost:8081` you can play with the Hornet Dashboard.
+If you browse to `http://localhost:8081` you can test out the Hornet Dashboard.

 You can find the Tangle database files at `db/private-tangle`.

 ### Tangle Explorer